sgaliamov/ergo-layouts/readme.md

 6. The usage of hands should be balanced.

-    It's hard to say what balance is the best.
+    It's hard to say which balance is the best.
     It sounds logical that the load on hands should be equal.
-    But from other point of view, the left hand is used more because we use a mouse with right hand and place most of shortcuts on the left side.
+    But from other point of view, the left hand is used more often because we use a mouse with the right hand and place the most of shortcuts on the left side.
     To not overcomplicate, I decide stick to balanced option.

-7. Punctuation marks do not have to be placed on the standard position.
+7. Punctuation marks do not have to be in the standard position.

     Since they are completely legitimate elements of a text we can benefit from placing them on better positions.
     Dot is used more often than a half of letters.